Skip to content

 Evaluate all metrics and checks in the experiment from goals grouped by unit_id.

-This method is usefull when there are not many (<1M) units in the experiment to evaluate it.
+This method is useful when there are not many (<1M) units in the experiment to evaluate it.
 If there many units exposed to the experiment, pre-aggregate data and use evaluate_agg.

 Does best effort to fill in missing goals and variants with zeros.